Roasted Tomato Soup

 • Seasoning: Don’t be shy with seasonings.
 Fresh herbs like basil, thyme, or oregano can add depth.
 A dash of balsamic vinegar or sugar can also balance the acidity of the tomatoes.

-• Adjusting Flavors: Always taste the soup before serving and adjust the seasoning if necessary.
-A little extra salt, pepper, or a dash of spice can elevate the flavors.
+• Adjusting flavors: Always taste the soup before serving and adjust the seasoning if necessary.
+A little extra salt, pepper, red pepper flakes, or a dash of paprika can complete the flavor.

 • Blending: Consider using an immersion blender or a high-powered blender for the smoothest texture.